What We Know: The Helicopter Crash That Killed Kobe Bryant And 8 Others

 All the signs and clues were there.....
 Freaking senseless. pic.twitter.com/aedzdv5D4R

-The Victims
+The victims

 - Kobe Bryant, 41